Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Ways to address the negative impact of stereotypes

-Education and awareness
+Education and Awareness

-Advocacy and support
+Advocacy and Support

-Building empathy and acceptance
+Building Empathy and Acceptance

-Engage with the autism community
+Engage with the Autism Community

-Actively engaging with the autism community, attending support groups, participating in autism-related events, and listening to their experiences provide valuable insights to challenge stereotypes.
+Actively engaging with the autism community, attending support groups, participating in autism-related events, and listening to their experiences provides valuable insights to challenge stereotypes.
 Meaningful dialogue and involvement of the autism community in decision-making processes ensure their perspectives are respected.

-Access to healthcare
+Access to Healthcare

 Break down stereotypes with Lighthouse Autism Center